 Kore.ai: Agent Marketplace

-Designing the front door to enterprise AI
+Designing the PLG front door for enterprise AI

-Designing the front door to enterprise AI
+Designing the PLG front door for enterprise AI

 Role